 Ashwaghanda is an herb that has been used in Ayurveda for many years to restore your energy and vitality.
 In Ayurveda, it works great for those who are vata types or have an imbalance in either vata or kapha doshas.
 It is used to relieve anxiety and it is a powerful anti-inflammatory herb.
 It can help reverse the physical affects of stress and help reverse stress related male infertility.
 In Sanskrit, Ashwaganha means “horse vitality”.
 Some studies are showing that it may be more effective than ginseng as an adaptogen.

 Schizandra Berries are from China and they are used to make Wu Wei Zi or 5-flavor tea.
 The seeds contain ligans, which are compounds that help reduce the effects of stress on the body.
 Studies on humans show that it can help improve your memory and concentration.
 It is especially useful for those who have to work under stressful conditions like soldiers, doctors, or even students.
 It helps improve your ability and endurance to focus on the task at hand.
 Be careful not to take it with other blood thinning foods like Garlic since it can increase the risk of bleeding.
-Also, it may interact with other adaptogens and medications so it’s best to try Schizandra if you’re not on any other medications, taking other adaptogens or herbs.
+Also, it may interact with other adaptogens and medications so it’s best to try Schizandra if you’re not on any other medications, herbs or other adaptogens.

 Schizandra comes in a variety of forms.
-If you use the tincture try 40 – 80 drops, three times per day.
+If you use the tincture try 40 – 80 drops three times per day.

 Rhodiola rosea (Golden root)

 Rhodiola rosea is a unique adaptogen because it can help reduce the signs of aging as well as increase stress fighting proteins in the body.
 It helps get rid of mental fatigue.
 It can help enhance your ability to focus and increase your stamina.
-Like Schizandra berries it’s great for those who have high stress jobs.
+Like Schizandra berries, it’s great for those who have high stress jobs.

 It does not contain any caffeine but can give you a natural energy boost without the jitteriness that comes with coffee or energy drinks.